aiapo/RepoGrabber/README.md

 - **RETURNS:** 3358 distinct repos to be exported, analysis, cloned, etc
 - **TIME:** ~53 minutes

+*Please note that this example is based on one previous run and is not indicative of what might be in the future/based on different queries.*

 ## Current:
 * CLI find to repos based on:
   * Amount of followers